camunda/camunda-docs/docs/components/modeler/desktop-modeler/use-connectors.md

 <span class="badge badge--cloud">Camunda 8 only</span>

-As a user of Camunda 8 and Desktop Modeler you can configure the Desktop Modeler to automatically fetch [Camunda 8 Connector templates](../../connectors/out-of-the-box-connectors/available-connectors-overview.md).
-Alternatively, you can fetch them manually.
+To use [Camunda 8 Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) in the Desktop Modeler enable [automatic fetching](#fetch-camunda-8-connector-templates-automatically) of the respective connector templates.
+Alternatively, for greater control, you may [fetch and configure templates manually](#add-camunda-8-connector-templates-manually).

-## Enable Automatic Fetching of Camunda 8 Connector templates
+## Fetch Camunda 8 Connector templates automatically

-If enabled through the `enable-connector-templates` [flag](./flags/flags.md) Camunda 8 Connector templates will be fetched automatically and made available in Desktop Modeler so you're be able to use them in the Camunda 8 BPMN editor.
+You can enable automatic fetching of connector templates for [Camunda 8 Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) through the [`enable-connector-templates` flag](./flags/flags.md).
+Once set, the app will fetch Camunda 8 Connector templates in the background and you'll be able to use them in your BPMN diagrams.

 On startup a notification will indicate whether the templates are up to date or have been updated.